thoom/pyresttest-docker/README.md

 # pyresttest-docker
 Docker container for [PyRestTest](https://github.com/svanoort/pyresttest).

-Since PyRestTest has some unique dependencies that can be a pain to install on various Linux / macOS platforms, I created this Docker container to make it painless!
+Using Docker since PyRestTest has some unique dependencies that can be a pain to install on various Linux / macOS platforms and doesn't have native Windows support.

 ## Usage